 If you’re new to yoga, making your way into a class can feel a little daunting.
 You should know that Yoga for Life’s “sweet spot” is welcoming yoga newbies to practice.
 Our instructors are skilled in offering options for various levels of practice.
 Here are a few things for beginning students to know and consider:

 - Our teachers are experienced professionals, but you are the expert on you.
 Listen to your body!
 You should not feel sharp, shooting, burning, pinching or numbing sensations while practicing yoga.
-If you do, release the pose immediately and signal to the instructor so he can help you find support or otherwise adjust your body.
+If you do, release the pose immediately and signal to the instructor so she can help you find support.

 Preparing to Practice